Drum major (military)

 A drum major in the military is the individual leading a military band or a field unit (corps of drums, fanfare band, pipe band or drum and bugle corps).
-It is an appointment, not a military rank.
+It is generally an appointment, not a military rank.
 Military drum majors utilize a ceremonial mace for giving commands while marching.
 Many drum majors, particularly American- or British-influenced ones, wear a sash that can carry embroidered badges of their home unit and battle honors; a pair of ceremonial drum sticks are often attached.